Armand42/ECS153/lab3-nasseri/README.md

 in the UC Davis Central Authentication System or else the program will throw an error and terminate.

-The program will proceed to validate that the only the user has permissions to the file sniff.txt and will check for any modifications to the file.
+The program will proceed to validate that only the user has execute permissions to the file sniff.txt and will check for any modifications to the file.

 If all information prompted to the user is inputted correctly, the program